ForecastHealth/botech-protocol/README.md

 #### Description [optional]
 Components may have a plain text description, which informs users about the purpose of the element.

+#### Subtype [optional]
+If specified, may change the behaviour of the node or edge.
+For example, the `surrogate` subtype of nodes provides different behaviours (discussed below).

 #### Generate Array [optional]
 Nodes can generate arrays to store in their `balance`.
 Links can generate arrays to create their `transition rate`.